Akshat050/repoforge/README.md

 - **Ghosts** haunt your repo when tests are missing
 - **Curses** plague your code with structural problems
 - **Zombies** shamble around outside their proper directories

+## ❓ FAQ

+### Do I need API keys or external services?
+**No!** RepoForge runs 100% locally on your machine.
+No API keys, no sign-ups, no external dependencies.
+The "API keys" you see in test files are fake examples used to verify that RepoForge can detect hardcoded secrets in *other people's code*.

+### Does it work offline?
+**Yes!** RepoForge is a static analysis tool that works completely offline.

+### What languages does it support?
+Currently JavaScript and TypeScript.
+Support for more languages coming soon!

+### Can I use it in CI/CD?
+**Absolutely!** RepoForge is designed for CI/CD integration.
+Use `--fail-on-severity` to control when builds should fail.

+### How do I write custom rules?
+See the [Rule Authoring Guide](./docs/RULE_AUTHORING_GUIDE.md) for detailed instructions on creating custom rules for your team.

+### Is it free?
+**Yes!** RepoForge is open source and completely free to use.

 ## 📝 License